-3D printing provides businesses the ability to quickly produce parts for rapid prototyping before employing traditional manufacturing techniques, and the ability to adopt just-in-time manufacturing to reduce warehousing costs.
 For hobbyists, 3D printing allows for the custom creation of parts to meet the needs of their projects, such as a plastic housing for a circuit board.
 Websites like Thingiverse feature crowdsourced designs for replacement car parts to 3D printed art.

 This guide to 3D printing is both an easily digestible introduction to a new paradigm, as well as a "living" guide that will be updated periodically to keep IT leaders in the loop on new 3D printing technologies and ways in which they can be leveraged.